Russia says Iran must take part in proposed Syria talks

 "One must not exclude a country like Iran from this process because of geopolitical preferences.
 It is a very important external player.
 But there is no agreement on this yet," Lavrov said in the interview given to a Lebanese television station.

-"We are not ruling in or out," Psaki told reporters.
-"We have seen the remarks of the Russians.
-Again, it is not a surprise, they have stressed that publicly in the past, and we will work through the participation with all parties."

-She added: "The question of Iran's participation is certainly a part of that, but there are a number of other factors, and at the end of the day creating an environment where this can provide a path to a political transition is the end goal."

-Iran is increasingly isolated because of Western sanctions amid fears that it is developing nuclear weapons.
+The West is loath to see Iran, which has grown increasingly isolated on the international stage because of Western fears it is developing nuclear weapons, being at any such talks.

-The meeting will aim to include the same global powers that attended the 2012 meeting, but this time would also have representatives of the Syrian government and opposition.
+The meeting, which U.S. Secretary of State John Kerry has said would likely take place in early June, will aim to have the same global powers that attended the 2012 meeting, but this time include representatives of the Syrian government and opposition.

 Last year the foreign ministers of the U.N.
 Security Council's five permanent members - Russia, the United States, China, France and Britain - all attended the Geneva talks along with Turkey, Kuwait, Qatar, U.N.
 Secretary-General Ban Ki-moon, Arab League head Nabil Elaraby and EU foreign policy chief Catherine Ashton.